NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### [StepC WA](#stepc-wa) -> Chain
-Repeating Step Counter Weapon Action is stronger than chaining [BC NA](#bc-na)s together, which makes this the go to option for lingering hitboxes aslong as you can reach your enemy.
+Repeating Step Counter Weapon Action is stronger than chaining [BC NA](#bc-na)s together, which makes this the go to option for a lingering hitbox as long as you can reach your enemy.

 ```{hint}
 You can cancel out of the [StepC WA](#stepc-wa) animation with another Step Dodge input safely at 0.82 seconds.